 Sit comfortably, with your eyes open or closed.

 Starting at the crown of your head, slowly scan down, observing the physical sensations.
 What do you feel?
 Notice where you are holding on or areas where there is tension, tightness or discomfort.
-Let your awareness settle on an area of pain of pain or discomfort.
+Let your awareness settle on an area of pain or discomfort.
 If there is more than one area, identify the most prominent sensation.

 Start by simply being with the sensation.
 When pain or discomfort is present, it exerts a strong pull on your attention, to the extent that it can be difficult to focus on anything else.
 At first, it may grow in intensity… or at least seem to because you are focused on it.
 Don’t try to escape or deny or numb it.
 Just sit and observe.
 Locate the centre of the sensation, investigate, taking note of its shape, intensity, texture and temperature.
 Notice how the sensation actually shifts and changes.
 What seemed static is anything but.